Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 The project code can be reused for other text classification tasks and offers the following functions:

-- Automatic download of models and tokenizers from Huggingface by providing the model name.
+- Automatic downloading of models and tokenizers from Huggingface by simply providing the model name.
 - Automated training, testing, logging, and checkpointing for any DataFrames with 'text' and 'label' columns.
-- Designed pipelines for incremental training from checkpoints.
+- Designed pipelines for incremental training using checkpoints.

 ## Usage